vitoplantamura/OnnxStream/README.md

 python -m onnx_simplifier model_fixed3.onnx model_simplified.onnx
 ```

+If your model is larger than 2GB the torch export will make use of [External Data](https://onnx.ai/onnx/repo-docs/ExternalData.html) and the normal simplifier will not work.
+This tool will be able to simplify it in this case: https://github.com/luchangli03/onnxsim_large_model

 **Note**:
 - If you exported your model from Hugging Face, you'll need around 100GB of swap space.
 - If you manually fixed the input shapes, 16GB of RAM should suffice.